Prix de Lausanne: Entry

-Currently, participants are required to submit a 15–20 min digital file recording showing them performing a combination of barre and centre-work exercises in a studio environment and pay a non-refundable registration fee of CHF 120.
-Those candidates selected to participate in the competition pay a second fee of CHF 120.
+Currently, participants are required to submit a 15–20 minute digital file recording, showing them performing a combination of barre and centre-work exercises in a studio environment, and pay a registration fee in CHF.
+Those candidates selected to participate in the competition must pay an additional participation fee in CHF.

-Around 80 candidates from 30 or so countries compete each year, in the hope of being selected for the final, reserved for the best 20 among them.
+Around 80 candidates from 30 or so countries compete each year, in the hope of being selected for the final, which is reserved for the best 20 among them.
 The final of the competition is broadcast live on television.

-As from 2007 the Prix de Lausanne is part of an exchange program with the prestigious Youth America Grand Prix, which allows dancers from each competition to benefit from the scholarship opportunities available at both.
-Thanks to a mutual agreement, finalists who have not received a scholarship at one of the competitions will be eligible to participate in the other without having to pass the selective rounds.
+Since 2007, the Prix de Lausanne has been part of an exchange program with the prestigious Youth America Grand Prix, which allows dancers from each competition to benefit from both of these organizations' scholarship opportunities.
+Thanks to a mutual agreement, finalists who have not received a scholarship at one of the competitions, will be eligible to participate in the other, without having to pass the selective rounds.

-By combining their scholarship-giving capacities, these two of the most important dance competitions in the world help create a wider network of opportunity for young dancers worldwide.
+By combining their scholarship-giving capacities, these organizations, two of the most important dance competitions in the world, help create a wider network of opportunity for young dancers worldwide.

 Location

 The Prix is held annually over a one-week period in January, usually at the Théâtre de Beaulieu in Lausanne.
-The dimensions of the stage of the Théâtre de Beaulieu are: 12 m wide × 14 m deep with a 3.6% rake.
+The dimensions of the stage of the Théâtre de Beaulieu are: 12 m wide × 14 m deep.
+Initially, the stage had a 3.6% rake, which was removed after the 2022 renovation.

-Occasionally the organization has arranged for the finals to be held in other locations: New York City in 1985, Tokyo in 1989, and Moscow in 1995, in order to accommodate the participants.
+Occasionally the organization has arranged for the finals to be held in other locations: New York City in 1985, Tokyo in 1989, Moscow in 1995, and online in 2021, in order to accommodate the participants.

 During the competition, the theatre has its foyers and conference halls converted into dance studios and observation areas.
 The backstage area houses offices, an infirmary, and a shop that sells dance clothes, books, and videos.

 The Competition

 The aim of the Prix de Lausanne is to facilitate the young competition prize-winners to embark upon a professional career by providing them with an opportunity to spend a year improving their skills at one of the Prix's partnering schools or to benefit from a year's apprentice scholarship with one of the international professional dance companies partnering the Prix.

 Only one scholarship is available from each partner organization so decisions as to which winner is offered a place are based on their ranking.
-Although on occasion, they agree to accept more than one laureate.
+Although on occasion, they agree to accept more than one outstanding dancer.